Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 into the cubic B-spline curve in Appendix A1.
-When we use IGA-C to solve the source problem~\pref{eq:exmp_one_dim_nuemann} both with uniform collocation points and Greville collocation points, the numerical solutions are unstable, with relative errors~\pref{eq:rel_err_func} $1.3999 \times 10^4$ (Fig.~\ref{fig:one-dim-igc-solution}) and $2.6245 \times 10^3$ (Fig.~\ref{fig:one-dim-igc-solution-g}), respectively.
-However, when IGA-L is employed to solve the source problem~\pref{eq:exmp_one_dim_nuemann} with $16$ collocation points, both with uniform collocation points and Greville collocation points, the solutions are stable, with relative errors $0.0805$ (Fig.~\ref{fig:one-dim-igl-solution}), and $0.0343$ (Fig.~\ref{fig:one-dim-igl-solution-g}), respectively.
+When we use IGA-C to solve the source problem~\pref{eq:exmp_one_dim_nuemann} with Greville collocation points, the numerical solution is unstable, with relative error~\pref{eq:rel_err_func} $2.6245 \times 10^3$ (Fig.~\ref{fig:one-dim-igc-solution-g}).
+However, when IGA-L is employed to solve the source problem~\pref{eq:exmp_one_dim_nuemann} with $14$ Greville collocation points, the solution is stable, with relative error $0.0343$ (Fig.~\ref{fig:one-dim-igl-solution-g}).
+In addition, though the IGA-SC solution with $14$ Greville collocation points to Eq.\pref{eq:exmp_one_dim_nuemann} is also stable, its relative error is $0.0567$, larger than that of the IGA-L solution.

+\textbf{Example VI (Frame Corner):} In this example, we solve a 2D source problem defined on the domain of frame corner (Fig.~\ref{subfig:fc_domain}), i.e.,